Lost-Outpost/Telsera/GAMEPLAY.md

   > :video_game: Tempering is based on your smithing perks, and not your smithing skill level.
 Each perk from Craftsman to Forgemaster allows you to temper an item by one additional tier

-- [Aetherius](https://www.nexusmods.com/skyrimspecialedition/mods/26686) - A rework of all race abilities including replacing powers with better passive abilities
+- [Aetherius](https://www.nexusmods.com/skyrimspecialedition/mods/26686) - A rework of all race abilities including replacing powers with better passive abilities.

-- [Apothecary](https://www.nexusmods.com/skyrimspecialedition/mods/52130) - Rebalances Food and Alchemy
+- [Apothecary](https://www.nexusmods.com/skyrimspecialedition/mods/52130) - Rebalances Food and Alchemy.

-- [Arena](https://www.nexusmods.com/skyrimspecialedition/mods/33487) - An overhaul of howenemies are leveled in encounters, making combat more engaging
+- [Arena](https://www.nexusmods.com/skyrimspecialedition/mods/33487) - An overhaul of howenemies are leveled in encounters, making combat more engaging.

-- [Blade and Blunt](https://www.nexusmods.com/skyrimspecialedition/mods/34549) - A lightweight combat enhancement which makes combat more engaging
+- [Blade and Blunt](https://www.nexusmods.com/skyrimspecialedition/mods/34549) - A lightweight combat enhancement which makes combat more engaging.

-- [Hand to Hand](https://www.nexusmods.com/skyrimspecialedition/mods/59790) - Merges Lockpicking and Pickpocketing into a single skill called Security and adds a new perk tree for Hand to Hand combat
+- [Hand to Hand](https://www.nexusmods.com/skyrimspecialedition/mods/59790) - Merges Lockpicking and Pickpocketing into a single skill called Security and adds a new perk tree for Hand to Hand combat.

-- [Pilgrim](https://www.nexusmods.com/skyrimspecialedition/mods/54099) - Rebalance and rework of religion
+- [Pilgrim](https://www.nexusmods.com/skyrimspecialedition/mods/54099) - Rebalance and rework of religion.

-- [Scion](https://www.nexusmods.com/skyrimspecialedition/mods/41639) - Rebalances and improves Vampires including changes that make both Stage 1 and Stage 4 vampirism desirable
+- [Scion](https://www.nexusmods.com/skyrimspecialedition/mods/41639) - Rebalances and improves Vampires including changes that make both Stage 1 and Stage 4 vampirism. desirable
   - :ledger: Enhanced by [Scion - Vampiric Sunscreen Condition Patch](https://www.nexusmods.com/skyrimspecialedition/mods/42212)  - You can turn this optional mod on to prevent Weakness to Sunlight effects if you are wearing headgear.
 You can find it under the "Optional Mods" separator.

-- [Manbeast](https://www.nexusmods.com/skyrimspecialedition/mods/44746) - Rebalance and content addon for werewolves which introduces new perks and abilities
+- [Manbeast](https://www.nexusmods.com/skyrimspecialedition/mods/44746) - Rebalance and content addon for werewolves which introduces new perks and abilities.

-- [Mundus](https://www.nexusmods.com/skyrimspecialedition/mods/33411) - A complete rebalance of all standing stones
+- [Mundus](https://www.nexusmods.com/skyrimspecialedition/mods/33411) - A complete rebalance of all standing stones.

-- [Mysticism](https://www.nexusmods.com/skyrimspecialedition/mods/27839) - A magic overhaul which fixes balance issues and introduces new spells
+- [Mysticism](https://www.nexusmods.com/skyrimspecialedition/mods/27839) - A magic overhaul which fixes balance issues and introduces new spells.

-- [Thamaturgy](https://www.nexusmods.com/skyrimspecialedition/mods/57138) - An enchanting overhaul which fixes some major issues with enchanting balance
+- [Thamaturgy](https://www.nexusmods.com/skyrimspecialedition/mods/57138) - An enchanting overhaul which fixes some major issues with enchanting balance.

 In addition to SimonRim, this list includes:

-- [Forceful Tongue](https://www.nexusmods.com/skyrimspecialedition/mods/36276) - A lightweight shouts overhaul, designed to balance in a sensible manner this underwhelming but cool mechanic
+- [Forceful Tongue](https://www.nexusmods.com/skyrimspecialedition/mods/36276) - A lightweight shouts overhaul, designed to balance in a sensible manner this underwhelming but cool mechanic.

-- [Arachnomancy - A Spider Scrolls Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/67272) - A complete overhaul of Skyrim's spider scrolls crafting system designed to balance existing spiders while adding powerful new ones
+- [Arachnomancy - A Spider Scrolls Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/67272) - A complete overhaul of Skyrim's spider scrolls crafting system designed to balance existing spiders while adding powerful new ones.

 - [Legion - A Bruma Encounter Zone Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/60848) - An overhaul of how encounters work in the Bruma region, inspired by Arena's handling of encounter zones.
-Enemies will be leveled similar to Solstheimn enemies on Arena
+Enemies will be leveled similar to Solstheimn enemies on Arena.

-- [Survival Mode Improved - SKSE](https://www.nexusmods.com/skyrimspecialedition/mods/78244) - Improves and balances the game's survival mode

 - [Ish's Respec Mod](https://www.nexusmods.com/skyrimspecialedition/mods/1960) - Adds a potion for sale at your neighborhood alchemist that lets you respec perk points

 ### New Mechanics

-- [Instincts - Animal Taming in Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/63224) - New mechanic to tame wild animals as followers and companions
+- [Instincts - Animal Taming in Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/63224) - New mechanic to tame wild animals as followers and companions.

-- [Simple Scroll Transcribing](nexusmods.com/skyrimspecialedition/mods/73450) - Adds scroll transcription stations to court wizard's environments and the Arcaneum
+- [Simple Scroll Transcribing](nexusmods.com/skyrimspecialedition/mods/73450) - Adds scroll transcription stations to court wizard's environments and the Arcaneum.

-- [Natura](nexusmods.com/skyrimspecialedition/mods/77826) - New nature themed spells balanced similarly to Mysticism and new Spriggan types
+- [Natura](nexusmods.com/skyrimspecialedition/mods/77826) - New nature themed spells balanced similarly to Mysticism and new Spriggan types.

-- [Lunaris](nexusmods.com/skyrimspecialedition/mods/80852) - New moon spells that act as a counterpart of sun spells, balanced similar to Mysticism
+- [Lunaris](nexusmods.com/skyrimspecialedition/mods/80852) - New moon spells that act as a counterpart of sun spells, balanced similar to Mysticism.

-- [Abyss](https://www.nexusmods.com/skyrimspecialedition/mods/83329) - New shadow spells designed to be balanced around vanilla spells, designed to be used with Mysticism and Adamant
+- [Abyss](https://www.nexusmods.com/skyrimspecialedition/mods/83329) - New shadow spells designed to be balanced around vanilla spells, designed to be used with Mysticism and Adamant.

 - [Canis Hysteria - The Werewolf Disease](https://www.nexusmods.com/skyrimspecialedition/mods/52397) - Adds a new contractible lycanthrope disease